powerhousepro69/videoinfox/readme.md

        - Make Playlist to save the Play Queue as a new playlist.
        - Default Directories to Playlist to save a recursive listing of Default Directories 1-4.
-         Note: This will create a searchable list of all videos by keyword with -Playlist Find.
+         Note: This will create a searchable list of all videos by keyword for -Playlist Find.

 #### *Watch*